 Best Liquors for Migraine

-If wine isn't your thing, or it's not well tolerated, there are a few liquor options that may work well for you.
-Just like wine, some options are better than others and can often depend on the same process - are there flavorings added or is the liquor produced with a natural process?
+If wine isn't your thing or it's not well tolerated, there are a few liquor options that may work well for you.
+Just like wine, some options are better than others.
+This can depend on the same process.
+Are there flavorings added or is the liquor produced with a natural process?

 - Gin - Another well-tolerated alcohol, Prairie makes an organic gin that is pretty popular.